perspectives-ws/2021/content/videos.md

 <br>

-## Evaluating recommender systems with and for children: towards a multi-perspective framewor
+## Evaluating recommender systems with and for children: towards a multi-perspective framework
 Emilia Gómez, Vicky Charisi and Stephane Chaudron
 {{< youtube XxLU9W37SZA>}}